Offering route services

 You can offer a service to a Cloud Foundry (Cloud Foundry) services Marketplace.

-For information about consuming these services, see Manage App Requests with Route Services.
+For information about consuming these services, see Managing App Requests with Route Services.

 Route services require Diego.
 Your deployment must use the Diego architecture or you must enable Diego for your app.

 Cloud Foundry app developers might want to apply transformation or processing to requests before they reach an app.
-Common examples of use cases include authentication, rate limiting, and caching services.
+Common use cases include authentication, rate limiting, and caching services.

 Route services are a kind of Marketplace service that you can use to apply various transformations to app requests by binding an app’s route to a service instance.
 Through integrations with service brokers and, optionally, with the Cloud Foundry routing tier, providers can offer these services with a familiar, automated, self-service, and on-demand user experience.